Do Snakes Make Good Pets?

-A: No, snakes such as ball pythons are wild animals and not domesticated.
+A: No, all snakes, including ball pythons, are wild animals and not domesticated.
 The process of domestication occurs over thousands of years.
-Animals like cats, dogs and horses have been selectively bred for specific traits that appear over many generations.
-It is believed that dogs may have been domesticated as long as 27,000 to 40,000 years ago and estimates of cat domestication are between 3,600 and 9,500 years ago.
-Because these animals are domesticated, with the right care and conditions, they are able to live with humans in captivity without suffering.
+Animals like cats, dogs, and horses have been selectively bred for specific traits that appear over many generations.
+It is believed that dogs may have been domesticated as long as 27,000 to 40,000 years ago, and estimates of cat domestication are between 3,600 and 9,500 years ago.
+Because they’re domesticated, cats and dogs thrive in loving human homes while wild animals cannot.

 Q: What is wrong with trying to domesticate snakes?

-A: The domestication of an animal is a process that takes many generations and occurs over many hundreds or thousands of years.
+A: The domestication of an animal is a process that takes many generations and occurs over many thousands or tens of thousands of years.
 This process involves selectively breeding the animals for certain genes.
-The breeding of snakes is already dangerous as it reduces the gene pool when breeders inbreed the animals to have more to sell.
-Breeders also selective breed to produce certain fur and skin colors, as well as scale patterns.
-Selective breeding can also changethe natural size of an animal, which can have multiple negative impacts on the animal’s physical and mental health.
-This is particularly common in snakes and other reptiles as buyers increasingly want genetically-altered versions or designer “morphs” that bear little resemblance to their wild relatives.
+The breeding of snakes is already dangerous because breeders have a financial incentive to engage in inbreeding in order to increase their “stock.”
+Breeders also selectively breed to produce certain physical attributes, such as scale patterns or colors.
+Selective breeding can change the natural size of an animal, which can have multiple negative impacts on the animal’s physical and mental health.
+Buyers increasingly want genetically-altered versions or designer “morphs” that bear little resemblance to their relatives who live in the wild.

 Q: But my snake was bred in captivity.
-Doesn’t that make it a domesticated animal?
+Doesn’t that make them a domesticated animal?

-A: No, a wild animal that is bred in captivity does not stop being a wild animal.
-A wild animal’s instincts do not disappear simply because they were born outside of their natural, wild environment.
-These instincts do not disappear when these wild animals live in a house or apartment or any type of enclosure.
-The natural instinct to move away from a heat source when too hot or move toward a heat source when cold still exists.
-The natural instincts to hunt and hide still exist.
-A wild animal remains wild, even in captivity.
+A: No, a wild animal who is bred in captivity does not stop being a wild animal.
+A wild animal’s needs do not change simply because they were born outside of their natural, wild environment.
+These instincts do not disappear when wild animals are kept in a house or apartment or any type of enclosure.
+Again, not only is domestication a process that takes thousands or tens of thousands of years, for many species, domestication is simply not possible, such as with elephants.

-As a result of the stress of captivity, an estimated 75 percent of captive snakes die within one year.*
+As a result of the stress of captivity, some scientists estimate that 75 percent of captive snakes die within one year.*

 Q: I am confused.
 Is it better to buy a snake bred in captivity or a snake born in the wild?